Pay Attention to Your Body

 Do you hesitate to leave home because of Crohn's symptoms like diarrhea, pain, and cramping?
 That’s understandable, especially as you learn how your condition affects you.
 But don’t let yourself get isolated.
 A little planning will help you get out and about, so you can do your daily routine as normally as possible.

 Locate restrooms in public areas such as restaurants, shopping malls, highway rest areas, and anywhere you tend to go in your local area.
 This can help you keep a mental map of bathroom stops in mind when you're out and about.

 Pack a travel kit that includes a spare set of underwear, toilet tissue, wipes, a couple of zip-top bags, and deodorizer.
-You may never need it, but just knowing it’s there if you do have an accident can help give you peace of mind.
+You may never need it, but just knowing it’s there can help give you peace of mind.

-Ask a trusted friend to be on-call to come get you, should you find yourself in a difficult situation.
+Ask a trusted friend to be on-call to come get you, should you find yourself in a tough situation.